Thursday, October 9, 2025

 A picker was a strong leather attachment used in weaving looms to move the shuttle back and forth.
 These were essential items for the weaving process in the textile industry.
 Picker makers made them from Buffalo hide and the photo shows men at Stoneswood with their buffalo hides.
 Todmorden was one of the most important areas for its production in England.

 Mary Hannah and her husband John Stansfield had 3 boys and a girl.
 They lived on Bacup Road near the Picker Works at Stoneswood.
-Beatrice Annie and her husband John Fielden had 3 boys.
+Beatrice Annie and her husband John Fielden Barnes had 1 boy.
 They lived on Sourhall Road off Bacup Road.

 Monday, August 18, 2025